There are several good places to look for information on Bible characters.

 - The next page will look different, depending on which database is displaying the e-book.
 You will always want to find the table of contents and then click on the chapter that you want to read.

-B) Use the Ebsco Search Feature: You could also try a feature called "Ebsco Quick Search" that searches in a number of databases.
+Use EBSCO Quick Search: You could also try a feature called EBSCO Quick Search that searches in a number of databases.
 Here are some instructions:

-2) In the top middle-right there is a heading titled "Collections."
-Click on this heading and then select "Databases."
+- In the top middle-right there is a heading titled Collections.
+Click on this heading and then select Databases.

-4) Once on the Ebsco search page, you will see three search bars in the top left.
+- Once on the EBSCO search page, you will see three search bars in the top left.
 Type in the name of the character.
-Then click on the green search button.
-Please note that in order to ensure that you are getting the appropriate character, you many want to try phrases like "Apostle Peter" or "Saint Peter" instead of simply "Peter."
-You might also try searching "Saint Peter AND Scripture," or other similar terms, depending on the history of the character you are studying.
+Then click on the green Search button.
+Please note that in order to ensure that you are getting the appropriate character, you many want to try phrases like "Apostle Peter" or "Saint Peter" instead of simply "Peter”.
+You might also try searching "Saint Peter AND Scripture”, or other similar terms, depending on the history of the character you are studying.

 - On the next page, you can choose only Full Text articles by selecting that option on the left of the page in the margin.
 The articles found will then be available to be read online.